junxit/us-congress-bills-109/bill.md

       > - **(c)** *Lease and permit authorities* No natural

 - **(c)** *National wildlife refuge system lands* Section 4(f) of the National Wildlife Refuge System Administration Act of 1966 (16 U.S.C.
 668dd(f)) is amended—
   - **(1)** in paragraph (1), by striking “fined under title 18, United States Code, or imprisoned for not more than 1 year, or both.” and inserting “guilty of a Class A misdemeanor, subject to fine as provided in section 3571 of title 18, United States Code, or imprisonment as provided in section 3581 of that title, or both.
-A person who violates any such provision or regulation may also be adjudged to pay all costs of the proceedings.”;
+A person who violates any such provision or regulation may also be adjudged to pay all costs of the proceedings.”; and
   - **(2)** in paragraph (2), by striking “fined under title 18, United States Code, or imprisoned not more than 180 days, or both.” and inserting “guilty of a Class B misdemeanor, subject to fine as provided in section 3571 of title 18, United States Code, or imprisonment as provided in section 3581 of that title, or both.
 A person who violates any such provision or regulation may also be adjudged to pay all costs of the proceedings.”.
 - **(d)** *National Forest System lands* The eleventh undesignated paragraph under the heading “surveying the public lands” of the Act of June 4, 1897 (16 U.S.C.
 551), is amended to read as follows:
   > ## § 551.
 Protection of National Forest System lands; regulations